Kayalpatnam

-Kayalpatnam (also known as Kayalpattinam, Kayalpattanam, or Kayal) is a municipality in the Thoothukudi district of the Indian state of Tamil Nadu.
-As of 2011, it had a population of 38,409.
+Kayalpatnam (also known as Kayal) is a town in the Thoothukudi district of the Indian state of Tamil Nadu.
+Kayalpatnam (also spelled Kayalpattinam) is a historic coastal town in the Thoothukudi district of Tamil Nadu, India.
+It is known for its centuries-old maritime trade history, Islamic heritage, Hindu temples (mandirs) and unique cultural identity.
+According to the 2011 census, it has a population of 40,588.

 History

-Kayalpatnam is mentioned in the travel diaries of Marco Polo from 1298 AD.
-Korkai, Vaguthai, or Kayal was an ancient port back to the early Common Era and existed alongside of Kollam, another important Pandyan port.
-While Kollam served the Pandyas on the west coast, Korkai/Kayal on the east coast connected to Ceylon and the pearl fisheries in the Gulf of Mannar.
+Kayalpatnam is mentioned in the travel diaries of Marco Polo in 1298 AD.
+Korkai, Vaguthai, or Kayal was an ancient port in the early Common Era and existed alongside Kollam, another important Pandyan port.
+While Kollam served the Pandyas on the west coast, Korkai/Kayal on the east coast connected to Ceylon, as well as the pearl fisheries in the Gulf of Mannar.
 Arab traders from Egypt and Yemen arrived at the port of Korkai (present-day Kayalpatnam), with some later migrating to Adirampattinam.
-There was strong trading between Kayalpattinam, Adirampattinam, and Kilakarai.
-Most Muslims there are matrilocal residents.
-The ancient port also traded with Egypt, Rome, and Greece.
+There was considerable trading between Kayalpatnam, Adirampattinam, and Kilakarai, and this ancient port also traded with Egypt, Rome, and Greece.

-The Muslim Moroccan explorer Ibn Battuta mentioned Kayalpattinam (which he refers to as Fatan) in his travelogue The Rihla (lit.
+The Muslim Moroccan explorer Ibn Battuta mentioned Kayalpatnam (which he refers to as Fatan) in his travelogue The Rihla (lit.
 "Journey").
-There exists a strong cultural connection between Kayalpatnam, Adirampattinam and Kilakarai.
+There also exists a strong cultural connection between Kayalpatnam, Adirampattinam and Kilakarai.

-Kayalpatnam has many mosques.
-One of these mosques is visited by photographer Benoy Behl in his film, A World of Beauty and Grace: Islamic Architecture of India.
+Kayalpatnam is home to several mosques, one of which was visited by photographer Benoy Behl in his film, A World of Beauty and Grace: Islamic Architecture of India.

-In the Indian independence movement
+Role In the Indian Independence Movement

 Kayalpatnam, a part of Tiruchendur Taluk, was influential in the Indian independence movement.
 Many patriots from Kayalpatnam participated in the Civil Disobedience Movement, the Individual Satyagraha, and the Quit India Movement.

 Toddy shop picketing holds significant historical importance in Kayalpatnam.
 In 1930, Mahatma Gandhi presented a set of Eleven Demands to the British Viceroy, Lord Irwin, addressing key economic and social grievances of the Indian people.
 These demands included the abolition of the salt tax, reduction of land revenue, and prohibition of intoxicating drinks.
-Inspired by Gandhi’s call for prohibition, toddy shops operating in Kayalputnam were picketed.
+Inspired by Gandhi’s call for prohibition, toddy shops operating in Kayalpatnam were picketed.